renatabiniek/moodbox/README.md

   TEST RESULT: PASS

-  Links to external site on each of the tool can be cliked and they redirect the user to the external resource.
+  Links to external site on each of the tool can be clicked and they redirect the user to the external resource.

 * As a registered user, I can see a confirmation that I haven't added any tools yet so that I know that is why My Tools page is empty.